joelberkeley/spidr/tutorials/HowSpidrWorks.md

 , Mul 2 2
 ]
 ```
 spidr uses this second approach of a list, or stack, of `Expr`s.
+Experiment with `show` on your tensor graphs to see this in action.

 > *__DETAIL__* Instead of replacing the `Expr` arguments to `Expr` data constructors, such as `Add` and `Mul`, with `Nat` labels, we could introduce a constructor `Var Nat` to refer to labelled nodes.
 This would allow us to only label a node if we plan on reusing it.
 We don't currently offer this in spidr.